tbutler4/TheLemonLog/README.md

     * A user MUST be logged in to create/update/destroy resources.
     * A user may only edit their own profile and edit/delete their own comments.
 * A user should be able to see a list of review titles they've contributed comments to, on their public profile
+* A user can see the number of comments on each review

 ### Sprint 4: Admin Users